Exterior views of the VA Boston Healthcare System's three main locations. Different shots of three buildings are shown left to right.

 Learn more about top treatments for mesothelioma and how to access them by calling (866) 608-8933.

 Admission to the VA Boston Healthcare System is open to eligible United States military veterans enrolled in the VA’s health care program.
-Veterans will likely need to apply for VA benefits if they haven’t done so already to get treatment at this facility.
+Veterans will likely need to apply for VA benefits to get treatment at this facility if they haven’t done so already.

-Although the medical centers are in Boston and primarily intended to serve the New England area, veterans from around the world can get treatment here.
+Although the medical centers are in Boston and primarily intended to serve the New England area, veterans worldwide can get treatment here.

-Financial assistance for patients and their families — including for travel and lodging — is available through VA or partnering private support networks.
+Financial assistance for patients and their families — including travel and lodging — is available through the VA or partnering private support networks.

 For more information on how to receive mesothelioma treatment through the VA or another medical center, contact our VA-accredited Claims Agents today.